"Celebrating 10 Years of Senior Care in Tampa Bay"

 We make recommendations based on your needs and work with you to set a budget for our services.
 We offer services to meet your needs and to maximize your value by making sure you get the best care possible.

-Aging Wisely can help you save money in a number of ways.
+Aging Wisely’s care managers can help you save money in a number of ways.
 First, we can save you and your family valuable time missed from work or other activities trying to coordinate and provide care.
 Second, our care managers are experts in the needs of older adults and the community resources and can thus efficiently match you with services and help you to navigate through an often complex system.
 Finally, our care managers help you to prepare for the future and thus avoid a crisis, which can be costly both monetarily and emotionally.
-Additionally, because of our experience in the local community, we can often help negotiate fees and advocate for you to get the maximum services.
+Additionally, because of our experience in the local healthcare community, we can often help negotiate fees and advocate for you to get the maximum services.

 Are these services covered by Medicare or insurance?

 Currently, these services are not covered by medical insurance, but may be covered under a long-term care insurance policy or Employee Assistance Program.
-Aging Wisely can assist you in determining and maximizing the benefits of policies.
+Aging Wisely can assist you in determining coverage and maximizing the benefits of policies.

 What geographic area do you serve?